-The assessment may, where required, be split to cover organisational requirements for preparation and service aspects of a shift.
-These assessments will typically be completed on the same day unless there are exceptional circumstances (such as a business operating different functions across two sites).
+The assessment may, where required, be split into two, one hour observations to support in covering both preparation and service aspects of a shift.
+These two, one hour assessments will typically be completed on the same day, unless there are exceptional circumstances (such as a business operating different functions across two sites).